For Ines Santiago, a good training facility is also key to achieving and breaking personal records

 “After sweating it out for a few minutes, I felt really good.
 The next day, I did the same.
 I continued and eventually I was running five kilometers thrice a week,” says the 37-year-old Santiago.

 But before she even considered running as a way to de-stress, Santiago admits she was what people would refer to as a couch potato.
 She barely went outside her house to work out.
 It took some time for her to warm up to the thought of running but as soon as she did, she gave her very best shot and decided to challenge herself.

 “I never really thought of having no sports background as a hindrance or disadvantage.
 From day one, I would just set realistic and achievable targets per workout and I would build from there,” says Santiago, who seemed reserved but excited to show everyone at Ayala Vermosa Sports Hub a preview of her training routine.

-“I didn’t just wake up one day from having no experience in running—or jogging for that matter—and say, ‘I’m going to run a 10k today’, instead I said “I’ll run five minutes longer today than I did yesterday,” says the mother of two sons.
-“By setting realistic targets on a daily basis we get to enjoy the process and bask in that great feeling of fulfilment,” added Santiago.
+“I didn’t just wake up one day from having no experience in running—or jogging for that matter—and say, ‘I’m going to run a 10k today’, instead I said ‘I’ll run five minutes longer today than I did yesterday,’ says the mother of two sons.
+“By setting realistic targets on a daily basis we get to enjoy the process and bask in that great feeling of fulfilment,” adds Santiago.

-After a year of running, she eventually learned how to bike and swim with the help of her family and friends.
+After a year of running, she eventually learned how to bike and swim with the help of family and friends.
 Santiago also followed the same training routine and mindset with running.
-She eventually finished her first Olympic distance triathlon in 2015 and completed a 70.3 at the end of the year.
+She eventually finished her first Olympic distance triathlon in 2015 and completed an Ironman 70.3 at the end of the year.
 Since then, the Herbalife athlete has been training and participating in multiple races.